Avoid These Common FAFSA Mistakes

-Keep in mind that the financial information you need to disclose on the FAFSA is different than the CSS or other school forms.
+Keep in mind that the financial information you need to disclose on the FAFSA is different from that on the CSS or other school forms.
 Individual colleges may request retirement accounts, value of your home, and more to make their own calculation of your financial need.

 There are a lot of careless mistakes that families make.
 Sometimes these affect the financial results for your family, and sometimes they cause weeks of delays in processing.

 Here are some of the careless mistakes that are common: